Description of the Surgical Residency for Physician Assistants

 - Review rotation specific objectives for each rotation prior to starting the rotation.

-- It is your responsibility to ensure that all your certifications are kept current.
+- It is the PA’s responsibility to ensure that all certifications are kept current.
 This includes but is not limited to: Maryland License, CPR/BLS, ACLS, PANCE, and CDS.
-If you require any assistance with scheduling or paperwork it is your responsibility to let us know.

-- Completion of a Risk Management course and completion of your MyLearning modules are JHH requirements.
-Failure to complete the Risk Management seminar can result in revocation of your credentialing.
+- Completion of a Risk Management course and completion of online learning modules are JHH requirements.

 On-Call Activities: